speekha/httpmocker/README.md

 ### Proguard rules

-Since most JSON parsers use some type of introspection to parse JSON sreams, it is recommended to keep the mapping classes unobfuscated.
+Since most JSON parsers use some type of introspection to parse JSON streams, it is recommended to keep the mapping classes unobfuscated.
 Depending on the adapter you choose to use, it will be fr.speekha.httpmocker.<adapter package>
 where <adapter package> can be jackson, gson or moshi.
 For instance, if you choose the Jackson parser:

 ```
 -keep class fr.speekha.httpmocker.jackson.** { *; }
 ```
+The custom parser is immune to obfuscation because it does not use any introspection.

 # Quickstart